rosaxma/Heart-2024/README.md

 ## scRNA-seq quality control and normalization
   ### RNA_QC_Snakemake
-  The directory contain code for qualtiy control the scRNA-seq using the outputs from [ambient RNA removal](#cellbender_snakemake)
+  The directory contains code for generating the necessary QC metrics of scRNA-seq using the outputs from [ambient RNA removal](#cellbender_snakemake).
   ### Normalization_Snakemake

 ## Doublet removal